LCrozatti/LCrozatti/README.md

 ### Luan Crozatti - Researcher :wave:

-## I am an electrical engineer student working on embedded solutions to biosensor technology.
+## I am an electrical engineering student working on embedded solutions to biosensor technology.

 ### Connect with me: